 The collaborative forum was established to allow producers to more effectively share their agvet chemical access needs with each other, research and development corporations (RDCs), peak bodies and chemical companies.
-In June 2015 this forum produced the first cross-industry agreed list of priority needs for agvet chemical uses.
-The second meeting of the forum on 8-9 June 2016 produced a second cross-industry agreed list.
+The cross-industry agreed list of priority needs for agricultural chemical uses is available through the Rural Industries Research and Development Corporation and other plant industry RDCs.
 For more information, or if you wish to become involved with the forum, please contact the Rural Industries Research and Development Corporation, Horticulture Innovation Australia, Grains Research and Development Corporation; Cotton Australia, Wine Australia or Growcom.

 The programme will provide funding to assist with data generation to support an application to the Australian Pesticides and Veterinary Medicines Authority (APVMA) that seeks to gain, maintain or broaden access to priority uses of agvet chemicals identified by the collaborative forum.

 A third funding round opened on 1 August 2017 until 2pm (AEST) 31 October 2017.
-Successful grant recipients are expected to be announced early in 2017.
+Successful grant recipients are expected to be announced early in 2018.

 Who can apply

 The grants programme is open to applications from the 15 rural RDCs.